ethanwong3/love_letters/README.md

 - user, basic api endpoints, tested
 - auth, register and login with jwt infrastructure for token generation, validation, and guarding, tested.
 - letter, creation/updates/sending/scheudling/receiving/reading all guarded, tested.
-- frontend done auth pages
+- auth pages designed and implemented with api connection and error handling.

 # To Do (Next):

-- in frontend, ensure register has password confirmation matching and secure password checks and trims json body data
+- in frontend register, implement secure password checks
-- in frontend, replace alert errors in auth
 - in frontend, implement SPA inbox with profile overlay, inbox, and letter writing feature

 # To Do (Reminder):